What are hip openers?

 Take 5 slooooooow breaths.

 Return to the downward facing dog.
 Repeat on the other side.

 Malasana (Garland/Squat pose)

 Start in Tadasana (mountain) and hop or step your feet roughly as wide as your mat.
 Bring your hands into Namaskara (prayer position).

-Bend your knees and sink into your hips, coming into Squat.
+Bend your knees and sink into your hips, coming into a Squat.

 Widen your thighs so that they are wider than your torso.
-Open them using your arms, whilst keeping your arms in prayer position.
+Open them using your arms, whilst keeping your arms in a prayer position.
 Keep your feet grounded (or place a towel/mat under your heels if they lift).

 Keep your head up and spine lengthened.
 Feel one line of energy from your crown all the way down to your root.